Frequently Asked Questions

 • Psychotic or borderline psychotic states

-• Any other mental health condition that may impair your ability to engage safely in practices involving strong emotional or physical sensations
+• Any mental health condition that may affect your ability to engage safely in practices involving strong emotional or physical sensations

 If any of these apply, this work may not be appropriate at this time, or it may need to be adapted.
-We can explore this together during a discovery call and decide what feels safe and supportive.
+We can explore this together during a consultation and decide what feels safe and supportive.

 Breathwork and bodywork are not a substitute for medical care, psychotherapy, or mental health treatment.
 They may complement other forms of support, but they do not replace professional care.